 Bottom line

 UK indie hospitality lives with daily revenue volatility — by day, by weather, by season.
 Subscriptions are the cleanest mechanic available to indies that adds revenue independent of those forces.
 A 100-member book doesn't eliminate volatility; a 300-member book genuinely dampens it; a 500-member book changes the operating profile of the business.
+For the practical playbook on the troughs themselves, see our guide on how to survive quiet days and slow seasons.
 PerkClub is the platform built for the dampener.
 If you'd like to talk through how the dampening would look on your specific numbers, the team is happy to walk through them.